ruehlef/PHYS4606_Spring2024/README.md

 ### Option 2: Google Colab (python online)
 This option requires a google account.
-Once you have one setup, follow the steps at <a target=_blank href="https://colab.research.google.com/">https://colab.research.google.com/</a>.
+Once you have one setup, follow the steps at <a href="https://colab.research.google.com/" target="_blank">https://colab.research.google.com/</a>.